The CAUCE Professional Development Webinar Series 2018 – 2019

 Webinar sessions are offered free of charge for CAUCE members only.
-Register by clicking the "Register Now" button below the event description.
+Register by clicking the “Register Now” button.

-As a member of CAUCE you will receive an invitation to participate in each webinar with the registration password.
+As a member of CAUCE, you will receive an invitation to participate in each webinar with the registration password.
 If you have opted out of the CAUCE member email list, you will not receive information from CAUCE will have to call or email the Secretariat for the registration password.
 The password will be the same for all webinars.

 The registration deadline is the event start time.
 After you have registered you will receive an email message with the webinar link.
 You will receive a reminder message the morning of the webinar.
 If you do not receive the confirmation email message please check your spam folder.